Gun buyback program: Washington

 The city of Seattle has experimented with gun buyback programs since the early 1990s.
 Seattle's 1992 gun buyback was initiated in response to a string of shootings in a local neighborhood.
 The buyback program was watched with great interest given the local demographic and the generally positive public support for the buyback from residents of Seattle and the surrounding area.
 A public health survey titled "Money for Guns" was conducted and while it concluded that no statistically significant result was produced on Seattle's gun crime or gun death ratio, the report maintained that a larger buyback program would be sure to yield positive results.
-Over 20 years later Seattle would again make headline for its bold gun buyback program in 2013, but perhaps not for the reasons the programs sponsors and organizers would have liked.
-While the program, could be considered a success, collecting more than 700 guns, handing out almost $70,000 in gift cards and even netting a Stinger missile launcher tube. the program also had a widely unanticipated effect from the local gun buying community.
+While Seattle's 2013 gun buyback program could be considered a success, collecting more than 700 guns, handing out almost $70,000 in gift cards and even netting a Stinger missile launcher tube, the program also had a widely unanticipated effect from the local gun buying community.
 Hundreds of gun buyers showed up to the event seeking to offer cash for valuable antiques or functioning second hand firearms.
 The lack of any need for background check in transactions involving private firearms sales turned the city sponsored event into an open air gun bazaar.
 Since then other cities have experienced similar situations, including private sales and/or local gun owners taking advantage of lucrative gift card offers to unload rusted or non-functioning firearms onto the police.